BeauxBarker/jekflix-blog-1st/_posts/2024-06-17-how-to-sublimate-on-shipping-boxes.md

 * Sublimation paper 7 cents a sheet.
 * Sublimation Ink 3 cents per letter page printed.
-* B﻿lank box 9x6x2 white media mailer .65 cents each
+* B﻿lank box 9x6x4 white media mailer .65 cents each

   T﻿he total for self printing comes out to .75 per box with a minimum order of 25 boxes.
 In contrast it cost $4.52 per box with a minimum order of 25 boxes for printed boxes.
 At 100 boxes this does drop down to $2.64 but you are still looking at more than 3 times the price and this is not inclusive of shipping.
 Sadly the amount you save still only drops to about $1.05 even when ordering 50K printed boxes.
-When your company needs 50k boxes, $1.05 per box would then be absolutely worth it.
-If you are not there yet, self printing is a great option as you scale.
+When your company needs 50k boxes, $1.05 per box would then be absolutely worth it considering the time needed to make the boxes.
+This solution allows you to invest your money where it makes sense.
+The idea here is not to keep using this product.
+The goal is to get you off the ground running with a strong brand and eventually get to a point to where when you need large quantities of boxes you have the space and funds to do so.

 ## Conclusion

+The barrier to entry for branding your products can be steep when you are first starting out.
 Using SubliSnap to sublimate on cardboard is a game-changer for small businesses looking to enhance their branding.
 Custom shipping boxes not only improve the customer experience but also serve as a powerful marketing tool.
 Start experimenting with SubliSnap and sublimation printing to create unique, branded packaging that sets your business apart.

 By leveraging this innovative coating, you can expand the possibilities of sublimation printing and take your branding efforts to new heights.